 Step 4: Add a Firewall rule

-To list all the applicable information for the default zone.
-If you want to know more about firewalld service, have a look at this article on 15 basic useful firewall-cmd commands in Linux.
+List all applicable information for the default zone.
+If you want to know more about firewalld services, have a look at this article on 15 basic useful firewall-cmd commands in Linux.

 Step 5: Test the default Apache page in Browser and Terminal

-Now, Open your web browser and give your server IP address as like “http://192.168.0.100” and if you see the Apache test page as shown below, then it means your Apache server is operation and successfully installed.
+Now, open your web browser and give your server IP address as "http://192.168.0.100" and if you see the Apache test page as shown below, then it means your Apache server is operational and successfully installed.

 Use the following command to check the webpage in Terminal